rubyrailstesting/docker-rails-example/README.md

 ![CI](https://github.com/nickjj/docker-rails-example/workflows/CI/badge.svg?branch=main)

-You could use this example app as a base for your new project or as a guide to Dockerize your existing Rails app.
+You could use this example app as a base for your new project or as a guide to Dockerize your existing Rails app.fdfs

 The example app is minimal but it wires up a number of things you might use in a real world Rails app, but at the same time it's not loaded up with a million